 Willcox, Buyck & Williams, P.A. has been a trusted business law firm for well over a century.
 With offices in Florence and Myrtle Beach, we serve clients in and around these cities.
 Our talented business and corporate attorneys have well-honed skills in all legal aspects of business, including startups, various types of business structures, transactions, and employment law.
-Whether you are ready to start a new business, restructure an existing one, negotiate a contract, draft a non-compete agreement or deal with an issue of employment law, Willcox, Buyck & Williams is the place to come.
-We are not only knowledgeable about business law, but we are also experienced in both negotiation and litigation.
-We look forward to giving you premium legal representation that will settle any problems you have and move you closer toward increasing success.
+Whether you are ready to start a new business, restructure an existing one, negotiate a contract, draft a non-compete agreement, or deal with an issue of employment law, Willcox, Buyck & Williams is the place to come.
+We are not only knowledgeable about business law but we are also experienced in both negotiation and litigation.
+We look forward to giving you premium legal representation that will settle any problems you have and move you closer to increasing success.

 We’ll Get Your Business Started

 Our business law attorneys are well-prepared to help you start a business of any size.
 Almost half of the businesses in South Carolina are small businesses, but all businesses large and small start with a great many of the same concerns, including:

 - Determining which business structure will work best for you

 - Calculating and filing business taxes

 - Dealing with legally binding contracts (e.g. to hire independent contractors)